Treasury Bills (T-bills) In Nigeria

 What are the benefits of T-bills?

-Apart from the Interest rates, what are the benefits of T-bills?
+Apart from the returns through treasury bills rate in Nigeria, what are the benefits of T-bills?

 ==> It gives a steady flow of income